Economy of Mauritania

-The economy of Mauritania is still largely based on agriculture and livestock, even though most of the nomads and many subsistence farmers were forced into the cities by recurring droughts in the 1970s and 1980s.
+The economy of Mauritania is still largely based on agriculture, mining and livestock, even though most of the nomads and many subsistence farmers were forced into the cities by recurring droughts in the 1970s and 1980s.

 Mauritania has extensive deposits of iron ore, which account for almost 50% of total exports.
 The decline in world demand for this ore, however, has led to cutbacks in production.
 With the current rise in metal prices, gold and copper mining companies are opening mines in the interior.

 The nation's coastal waters are among the richest fishing areas in the world, but overexploitation by foreigners threatens this key source of revenue.
 The country's first deep water port opened near Nouakchott in 1986.

 In recent years, drought and economic mismanagement have resulted in a buildup of foreign debt.
 In March 1999, the government signed an agreement with a joint World Bank-International Monetary Fund mission on a $54 million enhanced structural adjustment facility (ESAF).
 The economic objectives have been set for 1999–2002.
 Privatization remains one of the key issues.

 Macro-economic trends

-This is a chart of trend of gross domestic product of Mauritania at market prices estimated by the International Monetary Fund with figures in millions of Mauritanian Ougulyas.
+This is a chart of trend of gross domestic product of Mauritania at market prices estimated by the International Monetary Fund with figures in millions of Mauritanian Ouguiyas.

 Current GDP per capita of Mauritania grew 82% in the Sixties reaching a peak growth of 166% in the Seventies.
-But this proved unsustainable and growth consequently scaled back to 14% in the Eighties.
+But this proved unsustainable, and growth consequently scaled back to 14% in the Eighties.
 Finally, it shrank by 29% in the Nineties.
 Mean wages were $0.97 per man-hour in 2009.

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1990–2024.